Register for Get Fit GP Run for Shelter 5K

 If you think that you or someone you know is having a heart attack, call 9–1–1 immediately.

 The situation is alarming, but there is good news—heart disease is preventable and controllable.
-We can start by taking small steps every day to bring our loved ones and ourselves closer to heart health.
-CDC is providing a tip a day throughout February, but you can take these small steps all year long.
+We can start by taking these small steps every day to increase our heart health!

 Additional Information on a Healthy Heart: